Skip to main content

 You should apply to be an ELI Fellow if you are:

-• An experienced leader who is committed to using your wisdom, curiosity, expertise, and skills toward a meaningful next chapter.
+• Transitioning out of your primary career and committed to using your wisdom, curiosity, expertise, and skills toward a meaningful next chapter.

 • Seeking a thoughtful exploration of this new stage of life.